Ikramik/color-detector-app/README.md

-# Color Detector App 👚🎨
+# EyeC - Color Detector App 👚🎨

 This Android app is designed to help people with color blindness.
-It detects the dominant color and type of clothing items from uploaded or captured images and organizes them by user-defined IDs.
+It detects the dominant color of clothing items from uploaded or captured images and organizes them by user-defined IDs.

 ---

 ## 🧠 Features

-- Detects dominant color from captured or uploaded images.
+- Detects **dominant color** from captured or uploaded images with **almost 100% accuracy**.
-- Identifies and labels clothing type (e.g., "red pants").
-- Stores only the ID and metadata — not the full image — to optimize storage.
+- Stores only the **ID and metadata**, not the full image, to optimize storage.
 - Categorizes items under color groups for easy access.
+- Simple, accessible interface for all users.

 ---